ucll-vgo/csharp-intro/inheritance.md

 the subclass "builds on top" of the superclass, meaning that the foundations have to be build before being able to add something on top of it.

-C# enforces this rule by using a syntax that gives the programmer no choice but to but the call to the superconstructor first:
+C# enforces this rule by using syntax that gives the programmer no choice but to put the call to the superconstructor first:

 ```csharp
 // C#